delphidabbler/pashi/Docs/ReadMe.txt

   * Files required by the uninstaller are stored in the main installation's Uninst sub-folder.

-  * The program's uninstall information is registered with the Programs and Features (aka Add / Remove Programs) control panel applet, which in turn updates the system registry.
+  * The program's uninstall information is registered with the "Apps and Features" (aka "Programs and Features" & "Add / Remove Programs") control panel applet, which in turn updates the system registry.

   * The system path will have been modified for all users if you chose the relevant option.